feldob/InPUT/README.md

 * [designSpace](http://TheInPUT.org/DesignSpace.xsd)
 * [codeMappings](http://TheInPUT.org/CodeMappings.xsd)

-For instance, change <code>xsi:schemaLocation="http://TheInPUT.org/Design http://TheInPUT.org/Design.xsd</code> in the root node to <code>xsi:schemaLocation="http://TheInPUT.org/Design SCHEMA_PATH/Design.xsd"</code>, if the Design.xsd resides on path SCHEMA_PATH of your computer or local network for those descriptors already existing.
+For instance, for those descriptors already existing, change <code>xsi:schemaLocation="http://TheInPUT.org/Design http://TheInPUT.org/Design.xsd</code> in the root node to <code>xsi:schemaLocation="http://TheInPUT.org/Design SCHEMA_PATH/Design.xsd"</code>, if the Design.xsd resides on path SCHEMA_PATH of your computer or local network.
 The *schemaPath* parameter of the InPUT4j\*.jar in file *src/se/miun/itm/input/config.xml* should then be set to SCHEMA_PATH too.
 Oncethat is done, you can work fully offline, which will have the side effect to boost performance.

 #License